Si Inthrathit: Sukhothai and Indapraṣṭhanagara

+Accession in 1238

-Following this triumph, Si Intharathit was appointed to govern Mueang Bang Yang, located in the present-day Nakhon Thai district, which had previously served as the power base of his kinsman, Pra Poa Noome Thele Seri.
+After the victory over Indapraṣṭhanagara, Si Intharathit came to rule Mueang Bang Yang, in the present-day Nakhon Thai district, which had previously served as the power base of his kinsman, Pra Poa Noome Thele Seri.
 During his tenure there, Si Intharathit was potentially supported by Tai Yuan refugees who had fled to the region following the fall of Yonok.
-He also married Nang Sueang, a Tai Lueang (ไทเลือง) princess and daughter of Sri Naw Nam Thum, the ruler of Mueang Rat (เมืองราด), situated in modern Lom Sak district, to the east of Mueang Bang Yang.
-The Tai Lueang polity subsequently expanded its sphere of influence into Mueang Chaliang, which had been under the mixed Monic–Chinese Haripuñjaya dynasty, during the waning reign of Rajadhiraj II in the early 13th century.
+He also married Nang Sueang, a Tai Lueang (ไทเลือง) princess and daughter of Sri Naw Nam Thum, the ruler of Mueang Rat (เมืองราด), situated in either modern Lom Sak district, to the east of Mueang Bang Yang, or at the ancient Mueang Thung Yang in modern Uttaradit province.
+This Tai Lueang polity subsequently expanded its sphere of influence into Mueang Chaliang, which had been under the mixed Monic–Chinese Haripuñjaya dynasty, during the waning reign of Rajadhiraj II in the early 13th century.

+Candraraja died in 1214.
+What followed is given differently in the sources.
+The Ayutthaya Testimonies have Si Inthrathit succeed him directly, whereas on the reading of the Wat Si Chum Inscription Sukhothai passed instead to the Mon ruler E Daeng Phloeng.

 After consolidating control over Mueang Chaliang, the Tai Lueang monarchs, led by Sri Naw Nam Thum and his son Pha Mueang, extended their dominion southward toward Sukhothai in 1219, overthrowing the Mon ruler E Daeng Phloeng.
-However, the remnants of the older Monic aristocracy, led by Khom Sabat Khlon Lamphong, staged a successful revolt, reclaiming control of Sukhothai.
-In response, a coalition of Siamese forces led by a local chieftain, Bang Klang Hao—later known as Si Intharathit—recaptured the city and re-established it as an autonomous Siamese polity in 1238.
+However, the remnants of the older Monic aristocracy, led by Khom Sabat Khlon Lamphong, revolted and took the city back.
+Bang Klang Hao, a local chief later known as Si Intharathit, took the city from him in 1238.
 Si Intharathit was militarily aided by his brother-in-law, Pha Mueang, a son of Sri Naw Nam Thum.
 Pha Mueang was given Mueang Chaliang following this event.

-Pho Khun Bang Klang Hao was then declared king at Sukhothai, taking a regnal name of Sanskrit origin, Si Inthrathit, translated from Adityan Indra.
-His skill and bravery greatly impressed the people of the kingdom, who thus conferred him the title Phra Ruang (glorious prince).
-This title was given to all subsequent rulers of Sukhothai, thus giving rise to the first Thai royal dynasty of Phra Ruang.